rht-labs/cab-it/app/README.md

 To test, run `pytest` or `pytest -v` from the `app/` in your virtualenv.

-The test / production servers can be started with `flask run` or `gunicorn app.wsgi:app` respectively, both from the `app/` directory in the virtualenv.
+The test / production servers can be started with `flask run` or `gunicorn app.wsgi:flask_app` respectively, both from the `app/` directory in the virtualenv.